 What is the House Edge in Keno?

 The House edge in keno will depend on the payout odds for each number of spots relative to their true odds.
 However, the worst edge is almost always for picking one spot, which is usually about a 25 percent edge for the House.
 Most other numbers of spots fall in the five percent to eight percent range.

-You should look at a few different keno sites to see which ones offer the best payout odds for the amount of spots you like to play.
+You should look at a few different keno sites to see which ones offer the best payout odds for the number of spots you like to play.
 This will result in the lowest House edge.

-Keno Odds Calculator
+Keno Odds Software

-A keno odds calculator is a gamblers tool for identifying his odds of winning.
+A keno odds calculator is a gambler’s tool for identifying his odds of winning.
 Basically what you do is input how many numbers you want to play, the calculator will do the rest of the work and tell you what your odds are.
 There are many different keno odds calculators that are available for use online, the vast majority of them are free to use.
 The way you interpret the odds is all up to you and your logic.

 Keno Odds Formula

 If you are a numbers person then calculating the odds of winning at keno should be simple for you.
 However if you are one of the majority that does not completely understand the formula for figuring odds for keno or any gambling game you may want to consider using an odds calculator.
 They are easy to find online.
 If you are one for figuring out what the odds are for yourself, then you can also find different formulas that will explain how to use them.
 Be careful when choosing your odds formula some of them have jargon that only professional mathematicians will understand and will just leave you with a massive headache.